 - Q: How much do lessons cost?

-- A: Because regular practice is so important, my fees are on a scale inversely related to hours practiced per week.
+A: Because regular practice is so important, my fees are on a scale inversely related to days practiced per week.
+Practice lengths are 20+ minutes for those under 12 and 30+ minutes for those 12 and over.
+Additional discounts can be given for regular hour practice sessions.

 - If I cancel a lesson or if you cancel a lesson with at least 24 hours notice, you will not be charged.